Exclusive: Williams to consider revised Energy Transfer offer - sources

 Williams Companies' (WMB.N) board of directors is preparing to meet as early as this week to consider a sale to oil and gas pipeline peer Energy Transfer Equity LP (ETE.N) after the latter revised its offer, according to people familiar with the matter.

-Energy Transfer has offered to tweak its all-stock offer for Williams, which is currently worth about $34 billion, and pay for around 15 percent of the deal with cash, the people said on Wednesday, cautioning that the exact amount of cash offered is still being negotiated.
+Energy Transfer has offered to tweak its all-stock offer for Williams, which is currently worth about $34 billion (£22.28 billion), and pay for around 15 percent of the deal with cash, the people said on Wednesday, cautioning that the exact amount of cash offered is still being negotiated.

 Williams' board will meet to decide whether the company will enter final negotiations with Energy Transfer, the people said.
 If it decides to do so, it will later hold another board meeting to approve the deal, the people added.
 The deal would rank as one of this year's largest mergers.